KureciPlatek/Cortex_M_devEnv/doc/RP2xxx_targets/Project 2  RP2350 with Cortex-M33 on Linux.md

 ```

 So in "pico_flash_region.ld" we are gonna add some stuff
 -> Give space to a memory for secure action of 8K as demanded by ARM

-So I did in the ./bin/pico_flash_region.ld is add:
+So what I did in the ./bin/pico_flash_region.ld is add:
 ```ld
 FLASH(rx) : ORIGIN = 0x10000000, LENGTH = (4 * 1024 * 1024) - 8192
 FLASH_NSC(rx)  : ORIGIN = 0x103FE000, LENGTH = 8K